jkelleyrtp/ipbp/README.md

 Not only does completely circumvent the typical close, rebuild, relink, restart, reinitialize, resume flow, but it uses rust's *incremental compiler* *WITHOUT LINKING* - the only unnecessary cost we pay here is the compiler frontend + macro expansion.
 This is faster than pretty much anything else you could design.**

 ** currently uses the linker in a sort of pass-thru mode. we still need to handle compilation-level relocations. eventually will drop this entirely.

-## Current status:

-We can diff object files and figure out which symbols have changed between revs.
-This lets us narrow down our patch creation to just the symbols in a few object files.

-Todo:
-- merge across more codegen units (.o)
-- Respect the graph for larger projects (need to parse some random .bin files...)
-- Assemble dylib with necessary hacks (missing relocations, etc)
-- Dlopen said dylib with zero/limited-exports
-- Initial approach will not include debug symbosl for the debugger - this seems much harder than just arbitrarily loading code in

-Supposedly rust employs less "magic" making our primary hiccups:
-- statics (actually static statics...)
-- tls
-- vtable

-Doing this on mac seems relatively straightforward.
-Relocations are easy and all symbols are around, thanks to Rust.
-Wasm should also be easy in theory, and then Linux too.
-Windows scares me.
-Android/ios require a networked variant of this which, again, should work in theory.

-## Macho

-- don't use --emit=obj - link it ourself
-- become the linker with -Clinker=blah
-- look for missing GOT relocations and stitch those together for incremental compiles
-- find missing relocations and then fill them in with an extra stub file?

-why do we care about only linking the new stuff? faster? fewer collisions? symbol overwriting?

-it's moooooostly because it seems more "pure" to only feed in changed symbols.
-- memory consumption
-- some perf stuff
-- intra-project threadlocals/static muts

-## Questions?

-- how to handle async? will need runtime integration
-- fast enough to not need literal plumbing?

-## Tricks

-- use base_address to combat aslr for an already running program
-- we dont want to compile to original program *without* alsr

 ## Notes
 - dlopen seems to be working on ios?